 - Healthy fats reduce brain inflammation.
-These include the monounsaturated fatty acids in natural sources like olive oil and avocados, and omega-3 fatty acids from fish.
+These include the monounsaturated fatty acids in natural sources like olive oil and avocados and omega-3 fatty acids from fish.

 - Inflammatory foods, such as food products derived from corn and wheat, and corn-fed beef and pork, should be strictly avoided.

 - Optimal sources of protein include fish, eggs, and poultry.
-Eggs in particular are rich in choline and other essential brain nutrients.
+Eggs, in particular, are rich in choline and other essential brain nutrients.
 If you’re seeking vegan protein sources, quinoa, peas, and hemp are good alternatives.

 - Following a strict ketogenic diet has been shown to benefit recovery from neuroinflammatory conditions.
 That means keeping your carbohydrate intake low enough to cause brain cells and other tissues to switch from burning glucose to burning ketones.
 Admittedly, however, strict ketogenic diets are challenging to stick to consistently.

 Beyond eating fresh fish regularly, supplementing with omega-3 fatty acids has been widely studied for reducing inflammation in both acute and chronic neuroinflammatory illness.
 Krill oil and fish oil are optimal sources of the DHA and EPA omega-3 fatty acids necessary for brain health.
-To determine your optimal dosing levels, consider doing periodic blood testing for omega fatty acid balance; test kits can be bought online for approximately $100.
+To determine your optimal dosing levels, consider doing periodic blood testing for omega fatty acid balance; test kits can be bought online from places like Amazon for approximately $100.

 Herbs are ideal for reducing systemic and neuroinflammation.
-They work by balancing your immune response instead of suppressing it, and directly inhibit tissue inflammation in the brain and nervous system.
+They work by balancing your immune response instead of suppressing it, and they directly inhibit tissue inflammation in the brain and nervous system.
 Anti-inflammatory herbs also promote optimal blood flow to the brain and tissues by enhancing vascular system function.
 Some of the best choices include turmeric, boswellia, resveratrol from Japanese knotweed, and French maritime pine bark.

 Cannabidiol (CBD), a cannabinoid found in the hemp variety of cannabis, has shown great promise for reducing neuroinflammation and calming nerve irritability, reducing pain, enhancing mood, and promoting normal sleep.
 Cannabinoids also balance immune functions.